eduvpn/documentation/WIREGUARD.md

 ### Determine PMTU

-On Linux it is very easy to test the Path MTU (PMTU) using `tracepath`.
+If you have access to a VPN client that shows issues when connecting to WireGuard you can test the Path MTU (PMTU) using `tracepath`.
 For example the PMTU without VPN connection could be like this:

 ```bash
 $ tracepath -4 -n dns.quad9.net